iamkcube/PlanetPlate/README.md

-# Resatiate
+# PlanetPlate

-Welcome to **Resatiate**!
+Welcome to **PlanetPlate**!
 We are a food distribution platform that connects restaurants with local NGOs in need of surplus food, while also recycling by-products for use in industries.

 # About Us